auth-global/self-documenting-cryptography/README.md

     On the other hand, a non-aural mechanical "cryptoacoustic" enigma machine based off of teletype terminals or punched tape might be sort-of viable, at least by the standards of decades gone by.
 But that's not as memorable a metaphor.

 [^tipline]:
-    Of course, I would recommend your tipline consist of a website and/or email address, not (just) a telephone answering machine.
-Also, you might not want to advertise the tipline directly, because a G3P deployment can be very difficult to change.
-Thus it may be sensible to provide a URI to further documentation, and then advertise your counterintelligence tipline at that URI.
-In any case, a URI for more complete and detailed documentation is highly recommended.
+    Of course, I would recommend your [security.txt](https://securitytxt.org/) consist of a website and/or email address, not (just) a telephone answering machine.
+Also, you might not want to advertise a literal address directly in a G3P deployment itself, because that deployment can be very difficult to change.
+Thus it may be sensible to to use your G3P deployment to advertise a URI to your security.txt instead.

 [^replaying_hashes]: Depending upon how a hash is intended to be used, it may or may not be possible to replay it as an authentication credential.
 I assume that if one knows where to replay the hash, one knows where to report it stolen, which doesn't really pose a problem for our slogan of _traceable-or-useless_.